 Getting Appropriate Tank Mates

-First, I won’t recommend adding any type of fishes to your shrimp tank.
-I prefer a dedicated tank for my cherry shrimps.
-This ensures a healthier and safer tank for shrimps which results in good quality breeding.
+First, I won’t recommend adding any type of fish to your shrimp tank.
+I prefer a dedicated tank for my cherry shrimp.
+This ensures a healthier and safer tank for shrimps, which results in good-quality breeding.

 However, if you want to have tank mates, research thoroughly first.
 Before buying any fish you like to have, check if it can live peacefully with the shrimp.

-If you are getting a cichlid for your cherry shrimp tank, it will be a very bad idea. cichlids are very territorial and aggressive fish that can hunt your shrimps all the time.
+If you get a cichlid for your cherry shrimp tank, it will be a very bad idea.
+Cichlids are very territorial and aggressive fish that can hunt your shrimp constantly.

 On the other hand, if you are choosing small snails or tetras, then it might be okay.

-But if you tell me, the perfect tank mate for shrimps is definitely snails.
-They both live peacefully and balances the ecology perfectly.
+But if you ask me, snails are definitely the perfect tank mate for shrimp.
+They both live peacefully and balance the ecology perfectly.

 Here’s a quick overview of good and bad tank mates for cherry shrimps: